kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - OpsWorks supports automatic time and load-based instance scaling to adapt the number of running instances to match your load.
 - OpsWorks supports IAM users, permissions, and roles.
 You can designate permissions by user, including view, deploy, and manage.
 - The pricing for each on-premises server on which you install the OpsWorks agent is $0.02 per hour.
 There is no additional charge for Amazon EC2 instances supported by AWS OpsWorks.
+- Upgrade Operating System (Linux only) Upgrades the instance's Amazon Linux or RHEL operating systems to the latest version.

 ## DynamoDB